aeglon97/Evaluate-Historical-Stock-Market-Forecasts/README.md

 4. All of my EPS predictions contain higher variance than actual EPS.
 This means my method is less credible once accounting for all individual data points.

-**Question 3:** What differences/similarities emerge when analyzing the prediction error and percentage error of EPS forecasts?
+**Question 3:** What differences and similarities emerge when analyzing the prediction error and percentage error of EPS forecasts?

 1. Forecasters, on average, are likely to be more inaccurate in their predictions in Q4 of any given year.